FractalAIResearchLabs/Fathom-R1/readme_new.md

 ---

-## 🌍 Generalization Beyond Math: GPQA
+## 🌍 Generalization Beyond Math: GPQA-Diamond

-Notably, we also observe out-of-domain improvement in **GPQA**, even though there wasn't a single instance of science reasoning based questions in our training data.
+Notably, we also observe out-of-domain improvement in **GPQA-Diamond**, even though there wasn't a single instance of science reasoning based questions in our training data.
 This indicates that our training methodology mentioned above and training on math wuestions facilitates generalization across diverse domains, a finding similar to what LightR1-14B & LIMO had observed.
 #### ✅ GPQA Benchmark Comparison (16k)
 | **Model**         | **pass@1** | **cons@64** |